-Fan-Preferred Couple: Marius/Éponine was this, at least at in the early days of the fandom and still is considered to be this in popular perception of the fandom by the media.
+Fan-Preferred Couple: Marius/Éponine was this, at least at in the early days (and we're talkin', like, prior to the Internet early days, here) of the fandom and still is considered to be this in popular perception of the fandom by the media.
 In the fandom itself, not so much anymore; there actually seems to be more Marius/Cosette and Enjolras/Éponine at Fanfiction.net, for one, than Marius/Éponine.

 Valjean remains a Celibate Hero throughout all versions of the story, but that doesn't stop the numerous fanfics that pair him with FantineorJavert.